yfaway/openhab-rules/README.md

 * Automatically unarm in the morning before going to work.
 * Automatically unarm if an owner open the garage door from the outside.
 * Automatically unarm if garage door is open from Hab UI.

+# Todos - Functionalities
+## Text Alerts
+* A zone tripped while system is in vacation mode (use Ecobee vacation mode).
+* Send a camera snapshot when motion is detected and system is in vacation mode.
+* Audio alert when someone is at the front door, if an owner is at home.
+* Energy monitors such as Brultech GreenEye Monitor, Smappee, emonPi, or HEM Gen5 (zwave).
+Can be used to send alert if there is higher than baseline energy usage and noone is home.
+* Automatic security arm failed -> send alert with the name of the opened door (zone tripped)
+* Water leakage.

+## Control
+* A single button on HAB UI to turn off all the controlled lights.
+* Turn on/off main water valve.
+* Turn off water valve and alert when water leakage detected.
+* Control blinds.

+## Display
+* Energy usage.

+## Presence
+* Ecobee motion sensor.

+## Voice Alerts
+* Pronounce name of the person heading back home.
+* Voice alert if some one is at the front door or garage.
+* Voice/text alert when washer/dryer finishs if owner is at home (required energy monitor).

+# Todos - Design
+* Move ZWave things to config file.
+* Add an event for vacation mode (e.g. detect through vacation setting on the ecobee).